sftcd/happykey/README.md

 seems happy for the moment, at least with nominal behaviour, so things aren't totally shabby:-)

+Latest change (20191203) is I've added support for PSK mode (not PSK-auth, just PSK) but that's not really tested.
+It does appear to  validate against a test vector though and round-trips work.

 Main TODOs (possibly in this order) are:
+- selection of test vectors (first matching mode for now)
 - arbitrary sizes for plain/cipher texts (640kB is a hard limit for now:-)
-- selection of test vectors (first matching for now)
 - APIs for non single-shot operation (non-existent:-)
-- multiple algorithms and modes (only one for now)
+- multiple suites (only one for now)

 ## Build